**Eugene & Springfield Cancel Flock Contracts!!**

 General Questions

-Automated License Plate Readers (ALPRs) like the Flock Safety brand camera system in use in Eugene, start by continuously scanning vehicle license plates.
-But they do much more than just scan license plates.
+Flock Safety is a surveillance company that licenses AI-enhances camera to cities and private businesses.
+These cameras are motion-triggered and continuously scanning vehicle for identifiers such as license plate, color, make and model, dents, bumper stickers, etc. With this data, they compile a “vehicle fingerprint”.
 The cameras use AI technology comparable to facial recognition software to identify objects in their field of view, including bicycles, vehicles, animals, and people.
-They record footage of every passing vehicle and analyze license plate number, make, model, color, and other identifiers like bumper stickers and even dents to capture a “Vehicle Fingerprint” (trademarked by Flock) for a mass database.
 The devices can ID cars from 75 feet away at speeds of up to 100 mph, day or night (see the Flock Safety FAQ).

 back to top